MMMystical/PythonKat-Lib/README.md

 - v0.109
   - Slight changes to the ui 📃
 - v0.10
-  - Release of PythonKat Library 🔨
+  - Release of the PythonKat Library 🔨

 ### Authors